JohnEstropia/CoreStore/README.md

     Where<MyPersonEntity>(predicate) // predicate initializer
 )
 ```
-⭐️Starting CoreStore 5.0, `Where` clauses became more type-safe and are now generic types.
-To avoid verbose repetition of the generic object type, fetch methods now support **Fetch Chain builders**.
+ `Where` clauses are generic types.
+To avoid verbose repetition of the generic object type, fetch methods support **Fetch Chain builders**.
 We can also use Swift's Smart KeyPaths as the `Where` clause expression:
 ```swift
 var people = try dataStack.fetchAll(
     From<MyPersonEntity>()